When you purchase through links on our site, we may earn an affiliate commission. Learn more...

 Does PhysX Work on AMD Graphics Cards?

 Yes, back in 2018 PhysX became open source so all graphics cards have access to it.
 However, older PhysX GPU-accelerated games still have issues working properly with AMD GPUs since only the versions after PhysX SDK 4.0 are open-sourced.

 Does PhysX decrease performance?

 Yes, PhysX will decrease your frames per second (FPS) by about 20-25% as it increases the load of your graphics card.
 However, you should do manual testing as it has a different impact on each computer.

-Below you can see the massive difference that PhysX can make in a game at the cost of performance.
+Below you can see the massive visual difference that PhysX can make in a game at the cost of performance.

 - You can also run PhysX on your CPU, although, you’ll have lower framerates since a processor doesn’t have as many cores as a graphics card to handle all the work.
 For the best experience, running a PhysX GPU with the software installed gives you the best possible result.